15-WG-Tron/jbphh-efmp/README.md

-# Project Name - Local Development Setup
+# AlohaCommunity or OhanaOutreach - Local Development Setup

 This guide will walk you through the steps to run the project locally on your machine.
 Follow these instructions to set up the project environment and dependencies.